paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/main.md

 ## Internal assessment

 The Hachette textbook contains a 40 page guide to the Internal Assessment.
-For every criteria, it includes:
+For each of the 5 criteria, it includes:

-* IB assessment criteria
+* The official IB assessment criteria text
 * Top tips and common mistakes
 * Exemplar samples (separate to the IB authored samples)
-* A checklist
+* Detailed checklist

-For those who found my guide to the IA for the previous syllabus useful, you will find the chapter in the Hachette textbook very helpful.
+Those who found my guide to the IA for the previous syllabus useful, should find the chapter in the Hachette textbook very helpful for navigating the new IA.

 ## External examinations